radiant-rstats/radiant.data/inst/app/tools/help/visualize.md

 ### Plot-type

 Select the plot type you want.
 For example, with the `diamonds` data loaded select `Distribution` and all (X) variables (use CTRL-a or CMD-a).
 This will create a histogram for all numeric variables and a bar-plot for all categorical variables in the dataset.
 Density plots can only be used with numeric variables.
 Scatter plots are used to visualize the relationship between two variables.
 Select one or more variables to plot on the Y-axis and one or more variables to plot on the X-axis.
 If one of the variables is categorical (i.e., a {factor}) it should be specified as an X-variable.
+Information about additional variables can be added through the `Color` or `Size` dropdown.
 Line plots are similar to scatter plots but they connect-the-dots and are particularly useful for time-series data.
 Surface plots are similar to `Heat maps` and require 3 input variables: X, Y, and Fill.
 Bar plots are used to show the relationship between a categorical (or integer) variable (X) and the (mean) value of a numeric variable (Y).
 If the Y-variable in a bar plot is categorical (i.e., a {factor}) the proportion of occurrence of the first-level in that variable is shown (e.g., if we select `color` from the `diamonds` data as the Y-variable each bar represents the proportion of observations with the value `D`).
 Box-plots are also used when we have a numeric Y-variable and a categorical X-variable.
 They are more informative than bar charts but also require a bit more effort to evaluate.

 > Note that when a categorical variable (`factor`) is selected as the `Y-variable` in a Bar chart it is converted to a 0-1 (binary) variable where the first level is coded as 1 and all other levels as 0.